We are delighted to announce further details about the WfM Women’s Conference which will take...

 - By raising funds for mission projects which seek to offer help in areas of health, education, poverty and disaster around the world.

-We actively support mission by recognising and meeting the real and practical needs of those on the mission field.
-One of the ways we do this is through our annual project which in 2020/2021 will centre around the theme of Embracing the World with the Touch of the Gospel.
-You can read more about this here.
+We actively support mission by recognising and meeting some of the real and practical needs of those on the mission field.
+One of the ways we do this is through our Annual Fundraising Project.

 Everyone is invited to get involved in such projects and to help us raise funds will be of direct benefit to a wide range of mission work here in Scotland and around the globe.

 WfM’s Support A Volunteer Fund gives financial assistance to Free Church members who are volunteering for short-term mission work overseas.
 We also support mission at home in Scotland through our Heart for Home Fund which offers support to those who wish to show Jesus’ compassion to those around them in their communities.

 - By encouraging women of all ages in the Free Church of Scotland to use their gifts to support mission.

 Supporting mission is a great opportunity to get creative and use our gifts.
 We have all been given gifts, and God loves it when we use them for his glory.
 How could you use your particular gifts to support mission, or get involved in it directly?

 - By facilitating prayer and support for home and international mission.

 Mission work requires heartfelt prayer – individually, locally and nationally.
 One of the best ways for us to develop a heart for mission is to gather together with others and simply learn more, to raise awareness of various needs, to pray for work that is already being done and to think of real ways we can actively support it or get involved.
 There are many local WfM groups and mission support groups in Free Churches throughout Scotland who organise gatherings, events, initiatives and fundraising activities in their churches.